|The Frankfurt-Tipp rating:|

 Josh (Ben Stiller) and Cornelia (Naomi Watts) are convinced they have the perfect relationship.
-While all their friends have children, they can enjoy their freedom to the full.
-Or better said, they could if they broke out of their everyday routine.
-So they are happy, but still have the feeling that something is missing.
-This changes when they meet the young hipster couple Jamie (Adam Driver) and Darby (Amanda Seyfried).
-Josh and Cornelia are fascinated by the light-heartedness and openness of the young people and only too gladly let themselves be drawn into their lives.
-On joint bike tours through New York, restaurant visits, parties and relaxing grass smoking, they forget their monotonous stuffness and feel a whole lot younger.
-However, the imposed youthfulness, which they show from now on, is not only pissed off at their friends.
-Josh and Cornelia also have to realize at some point that you can't run away from the real problems...
+While all their friends have had children, they can enjoy their freedom to the fullest.
+Or rather, they could, if they would just break out of their well-worn routine for a change.
+So while they are happy, they still feel like they are missing something.
+That changes when they meet young hipster couple Jamie (Adam Driver) and Darby (Amanda Seyfried).
+Josh and Cornelia are fascinated by the light-heartedness and openness of the young people and are only too happy to be drawn into their lives.
+On bike rides through New York, visits to restaurants, parties and relaxing weed smoking, they forget their monotonous stuffiness and feel a whole lot younger.
+However, the youthfulness they put on from now on is not only annoying for their friends.
+Josh and Cornelia also have to realize at some point that you can't run away from real problems...

-As amusing as the movie is, it also makes you think in some moments.
-For example, the question arises as to whether the desire to realize one's own dreams alone justifies extremely egocentric behavior.
-And it also presents the image of a young generation that is completely overwhelmed by the many possibilities it has to offer.
-If then some reveal an extreme preference for everything that is somehow retro, then on the surface this may be cool and hip, but could also be interpreted as an escape from one's own future.
-However, all this is only hinted at relatively subtly.
-First and foremost, "Feelings in their Twenties" should be fun - and this entertaining New York comedy succeeds very well.
+As amusing as the film is, it also makes you think in some moments.
+For instance, it raises the question of whether the desire to realize one's own dreams alone justifies extremely ego-centric behavior.
+And it also shows the picture of a young generation that is completely overwhelmed by the many possibilities that are offered to them.
+If then some reveal an extreme preference for everything that is somehow retro, this might be cool and hip on the surface, but could also be interpreted as an escape from one's own future.
+All of this is only relatively subtly hinted at, though.
+Because first and foremost, Gefühlt Mitte Zwanzig is supposed to be fun - and this entertaining New York comedy succeeds very well in that.

-Towards the end, however, the fast-paced production runs out of steam.
+Towards the end, however, the fast-paced production runs out of steam a bit.
 Although the resolution of the story is very coherent, it lacks the bite that makes just the first half so successful.
-Nevertheless: Noah Baumbach has succeeded in creating a conventional, but nevertheless captivating, charming comedy, which captures the feeling of life of two generations very well, even with small compromises.
-Light-footed staged, well played and therefore simple: absolutely worth seeing!
+Nevertheless, even with minor shortcomings, Noah Baumbach has succeeded in creating a conventional, but nevertheless rousing, charming comedy that captures the attitude towards life of two generations very well.
+Light-footedly staged, well acted and thus simply: absolutely worth seeing!